Hyacinth-Ali/Docker-Kubernetes-Tutorial/index.md

 docker run -p 3000:8000 --rm -d --env PORT=8000  demo-image:env
 ```

 - Run another container with environment variable file, port=8000.
+Note that you have to create a file (.env) at the root project directory and then enter **PORT=8000**

 ```
 docker run -p 3030:8000 --rm -d --env-file .env demo-image:env
 ```

+### Sharing Images
+Docker images can be shared with your team members, as well as the public and services that you aim to deploy your container to.
+In this section, we demonstrate how to share and use images with [Docker Hub](https://hub.docker.com/).

+1. Register with **Docker Hub**, if you do not already have a Docker Hub account.
+1. Sign in
+1. Create a repository.
+1. Push an image to the repository: ```docker push <account-name>/<repo-name>:<tage-name>```
+1. Pull an image from the repository: ```docker pull <account-name>/<repo-name>:<tage-name>```

 ## Section 3: Container Volumes and Bind Mounts

 Docker container runs in isolation and when a container stops, all the data that are contained in the container are removed by default.
 [Volume](https://docs.docker.com/storage/volumes/) is a Docker built in feature, which allows us to persist our data, e.g., user account details.
 Volumes provide the ability to connect specific filesystem paths of the container back to the host machine.
 If a directory in the container is mounted, changes in that directory are also seen on the host machine.
 If we mount that same directory across container restarts, we’d see the same files.
 Typically, volumes are folders on your host machine hard drive, which are mounted (or made available or mapped) into the containers.
 <img src="https://user-images.githubusercontent.com/24963911/169138298-8765e84e-c26c-440d-9dfe-7af412e3b8c6.png" alt="Docker Volumes" style="width:100%;"/>

 There are two main types of Docker external storage mechanism: [Volumes](https://docs.docker.com/storage/volumes/) and [Bind Mounts](https://docs.docker.com/storage/bind-mounts/).
 Volumes are completely managed by Docker, while Bind Mounts are managed by us via our local machines.
-Docker volumes can be an anonymous or named volumes.
+Docker volumes can be anonymous or named volumes.

 1. **Anonymous Volume**: Only Docker knows the name and the location of the volume in your machine.
 It is specifically created for a single container.
 It survives after shutdown/restart of a contsiner, unless the container is removed, then the anonymous volume is gone as well.
 The command below creates an anonymous volume <br>
    `docker run -v/app/data [OTHER OPTIONS] IMAGE` <br>
-   /app/data represents the data location in the container.
-Anonymous volume is predominantly used to lock a memory space, e.g., node*module, from being
+   **/app/data** represents the data location in the container.
+Anonymous volume is predominantly used to lock a memory space, e.g., _node_module_, from being
    overriden by bind mount volume.
-An anonymous can be created in a \_Dockerfile*, as well as in command line.
+An anonymous volume can be created in a _Dockerfile_, as well as in the command line.

 1. **Named Volume**: The volume has a name; still, only docker knows its location in your machine.
 The command below creates a named volume - **data** <br />
    `docker run -v data:/app/data [OTHER OPTIONS] IMAGE` <br>
    Named volume is not tied to a specific container; hence, it survives shutdown/removal of a container.
 A named volume can be removed via CLI.
 It can be used to share data across containers.
 A named volume cannot be specified in a _Dockerfile_.

 1. **Bind Mount**: This external storage binds a known directory in your local machine with another directory in the container.
 It is often used to bind source code with the container so that the image is not rebuilt after every change in the code.
-The command below creates a bind mount which connects a known directory (/app/to/code) in our local machine to a container directory (/app/code)<br />
+The command below creates a bind mount, which connects a known directory (/path/to/code) in our local machine to a container directory (/app/code)<br />
    `docker run -v /path/to/code:/app/code [OTHER OPTIONS] IMAGE` <br />
    Bind Mount is similar to named volume, except that its location is known to us, i.e., we can physically locate the directory in our local machine.
 Note that bind mount requires an absolute path on your local machine, not a relative path or use `-v $(pwd):/app` for macOS and `-v "%cd%":/app` for Windows.